A Local’s Guide to Visiting Bozeman: All the Things You Can’t Miss Doing and Seeing

-Bozeman is one of the best places to go in Montana if you’re looking to do some skiing while in town.
+Bozeman is one of the best places to go in Montana if you’re looking to do some skiing while visiting the state.

 Big Sky Resort is also home to a cute little village where you can do some craft brewery tastings or grab a bite to eat.

-At Bridger Bowl you’ll find fewer crowds and runs that are tailor made for both skiers and snowboarders.
+At Bridger Bowl you’ll find fewer crowds.
+The runs are ideal for both skiers and snowboarders.